dansmyers/IntroToCS/Activities/1-Dice_Games.md

 - The big bet wins if the sum of the three dice is 11 to 17 (including both), but not three-of-a-kind
 - The little bet wins if the sum of the three dice is 4 to 10 (including both), but not three-of-a-kind

 Write a program for sic bo using the big and little bets.
-Again, to make things interesting, we're going to allow the user to input the seed value at the start of the program.
+For example,
 ```
 Welcome to Sic Bo.
-Enter a seed value: 0
 1. Big
 2. Little
 Choose a bet: 2